-The specialist program in School Psychology program primarily prepares students to work in schools.
+The School Psychology Ed.S. program primarily prepares students to work in schools.
 Other possible settings for graduates include community mental health centers, research and development settings, and private practice settings.
 Graduates are solely responsible for securing any and all appropriate supervision where needed for their professional activities.

-B. Post-Graduate Professional Development
+C. Post-Graduate Professional Development

-The specialist-level School Psychology program encourages graduates to maintain a lifelong learning approach to professional development.
-Students are reminded during their course work that the 60-hour specialist-level training program is a foundation for subsequent professional development opportunities that will be necessary for maintaining effective and ethically sound school psychology practices.
+The School Psychology Ed.S. program encourages graduates to maintain a lifelong learning approach to professional development.
+Students are reminded during their course work that the 60-hour training program is a foundation for subsequent professional development opportunities that will be necessary for maintaining effective and ethically sound school psychology practices.
 Participation in professional training conferences and workshops is encouraged before and after graduation.